How To Avoid Living By Default And Design Your Ideal Life Part One

 Consider this a precursor to my article on creating meaningful goals.
 This is the first critical step towards designing your ideal life which will skilfully inform your judgment when creating future concrete goals.
 Should you wish to create meaningful goals after conducting your own life audit, I strongly recommend reading my article on goals titled ‘How to turn your dreams into reality’.

 Conducting a life audit is in fact an incredibly empowering experience.
-It effectively rejects the notion that we are a victim of circumstance, allowing us to accept full responsibility for where we are whilst realising we are in control of where we end up.
+It effectively rejects the notion that we are a victim of circumstance, allowing us to accept full responsibility for where we are whilst realizing we are in control of where we end up.

 Once finished you will both know where you are and have a clear notion of the direction you want to go in.
 The auditing process will leave you feeling positive, motivated and inspired.